-Yearly or every 500 hours, clean and lubricate the splines on the starter drive shaft.
+Yearly or every 500 hours disassemble and clean the solenoid shift starter.
 Refer to the Kohler Service Manual for this procedure or contact an authorized Kohler engine dealer to perform this service.

 Engine Valve Clearance

 Yearly or every 500 hours, check and adjust the Kohler engine valve clearance.
 Refer to the Kohler Service Manual for specifications and procedure to check the valve clearance or contact an authorized Kohler engine dealer to perform this service.